Rise-Vision/content-event-current-day/README.md

 ####Changing The Text Content
 The text content is displayed through the use of the `rise-google-calendar` web component.
-Full details for this component can be found here #
 In order for the component to access the data you need to create a public google calendar and ensure that all events you create are also public.
 The settings menu for the calendar is located in the top right corner of the calendar page.
 The button to make the event public is found here:
 ![screenshot showing button to make event public](src/img/diagramPublicEvent.png)